earthlab/earthlab.github.io/_posts/courses/earth-analytics/01-document-your-science/setup-r-rstudio/2016-12-04-setup-01-r-rstudio.md

 layout: single
 authors: ['Leah Wasser', 'Data Carpentry', 'Software Carpentry']
 category: [courses]
-title: 'Install & setup R and RStudio on your computer'
+title: 'Install & set up R and RStudio on your computer'
 attribution: 'These materials were adapted from Software Carpentry materials by Earth Lab.'
 excerpt: 'Learn how to download and install R and RStudio on your computer.'
 dateCreated: 2016-12-12
-modified: '2017-08-17'
+modified: '2017-08-30'
-module-title: 'Setup R, RStudio and Your Working Directory'
+module-title: 'Set up R, RStudio and your working directory'
-module-description: 'In this module you will learn how to setup R, RStudio and r packages.
-You will also learn how to setup your earth-analytics working directory.'
+module-description: 'This module walks you through getting R and RStudio set up on your laptop.
+It also introduces file organization strategies.'
-nav-title: 'Setup RStudio'
+nav-title: 'Set up RStudio'
-module-nav-title: 'Setup R'
+module-nav-title: 'Set up R'
 module-type: 'class'
 class-order: 2
 week: 1